jasonyanglu/ACDWM/README.md

 Please cite the paper if the codes are helpful for you research.

-Yang Lu, Yiu-ming Cheung, and Yuan Yan Tang, “Adaptive Chunk-based Dynamic Weighted Majority for Imbalanced Data Streams with Concept Drift”, in *IEEE Transactions on Neural Networks and Learning Systems*, to be appear.
+Yang Lu, Yiu-ming Cheung, and Yuan Yan Tang, “Adaptive Chunk-based Dynamic Weighted Majority for Imbalanced Data Streams with Concept Drift”, in *IEEE Transactions on Neural Networks and Learning Systems*, DOI:10.1109/TNNLS.2019.2951814.